 We often use the term "garbage in, garbage out" when we talk about search terms and finding information.
 AI operates in a very similar way - if you put in vague and generic prompts, you will get vague and generic outputs.
 To improve the accuracy and reliability of your AI outputs, make sure you use tools that are fit-for-purpose and have been trained on high-quality, relevant data.

-That also means using AI for its intended purpose - most AI models have been built to be helpful, which means if the tool can't determine the answer, that is when it's likely to "hallucinate" i.e. make up an answer.
-To minimise AI coming up with its own reality, you can use different prompting strategies to such as echo prompting to first establish what the tool knows about your given subject, then make your request, which you also ask it to repeat back to make sure the tool has correctly understood your meaning before generating its response.
+That also means using AI for its intended purpose - most AI models have been built to be helpful, which means if the tool can't determine the answer, it's more likely to "hallucinate" i.e. make up an answer.
+To minimise AI coming up with its own reality, you can use different prompting techniques such as echo prompting to first establish what the tool knows about your given subject, ensure it understands the task at hand, and only then ask it to respond to your query.

 First of all, choose your tools carefully.
-Keeping on top of developments in AI can be exhausting and tricky, but using the latest models and tools for learning and development that provide more reliable answers are likely to yield better results.
-You also want to ensure the information you're spending a lot of time revising is correct and useful - you can always talk to your course leader, personal tutor, or one of our academic skills advisors about useful tools and their applications or ask them to double-check the revision aides you've created with AI.
+Keeping on top of developments in AI can be exhausting and tricky, but when it comes to personal learning and development, using the latest models and tools for that provide more reliable answers are more likely to lead to better results.
+You will also want to ensure the information you're spending a lot of time revising is correct and useful - you can always talk to your course leader, personal tutor, or one of our academic skills advisors about useful tools and their applications or ask them to double-check the revision aides you've created with AI.

 To make the most of AI while still mitigating the risks associated with it, it is crucial to implement ethical guidelines and robust regulatory frameworks supported by legislation.
 Ensuring transparency in AI systems, promoting fairness and inclusivity in AI development, and establishing mechanisms for accountability are essential steps to a society that uses AI as a force for good.